 Board Committees

-Executive Directors and senior management
+Executive Directors and Executive Leadership Team

 In order for the Board to be effective, there needs to be clearly defined roles for Board members, an appropriate balance of Executive and Non-Executive Directors, sufficient time committed by Directors to their roles, a comprehensive, tailored induction for each Director upon joining the Board and the provision of quality information in a timely manner.
 The Board must comprise an appropriate balance of skills, experience and personal qualities.